swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ### Study Evaluation

 One participant was not able to get the prototype extension up and running on their system, which means we had only two valid data sets for further evaluation after study execution.
 We categorized the observed usability issues by debugging process phase (i.e., gather context, instrument hypothesis, and test hypothesis) and task (e.g., "Setup Environment", "Manage Log Points", or "Interpret Log").
 From a total of 10 issues, we observed four being a problem for both remaining study subjects.
 Thus we prioritized them as "major".
-The full usability issue report is available on Github^[**WARNING: This link might reveal the author's identity** [PROVIDE REPORT](https://github.com/)].
+The full usability issue report is available on Github^[**WARNING: This link might reveal the author's identity** [https://github.com/swissmanu/mse-paper-rxjs-debugger/releases](https://github.com/swissmanu/mse-paper-rxjs-debugger/releases)].
 Table [4](#tbl:issues-usability-test) presents the four major issues.

 ```{.include}
 content/tables/issues-usability-test.tex